VrtanoskiAndrej/card-games/README.md

 A group of card games made in Python

 GAMES INCLUDE:
-  * Solitare - as for noww
+  * Solitare - as for now